shamesjen/tp/docs/UserGuide.md

 layout: page
 title: User Guide
 ---
+Are you a CS2109S TA (Teaching Assistant) conducting multiple tutorials a week?
+Are you having troubles with keeping track of student details and their progress?

+Introducing nerdTrackerPlus, your ultimate companion in managing student details and tracking their progress effortlessly!

-nerdTrackerPlus is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+nerdTrackerPlus is a **desktop app** specifically designed for **CS2109S tutors**.
+It helps you manage student details and progress for your tutorials. nerdTrackerPlus is optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, nerdTrackerPlus can get your contact management tasks done faster than traditional GUI apps.

 ### Table of Contents
 - [Quick Start](#quick-start)